bb-acarrera/PLUTO/docs/rules.md

 - [General Rules][basic], any rules that cannot be written as a Python Rule or a CSV Rule can be written as a general rule.
 - [Metadata Rules][metadata], rules that do not operate on the data but on the data about the data.

-Attributes common to all rules (config settings, logging errors, SharedData, ???)
+Common Rule [configuration][config] attributes common to all rules (config settings, logging errors, SharedData, ???)

 Location?
 Where should rules be placed?